Amsterdam/zaken-backend/e2e-tests/README.md

 ## Installing

-You can install in a virtualenv.
+You can install via Poetry.

 ```
-virtualenv env
-. env/bin/activate
-pip install -r requirements.txt
+poetry install
 ```

 ## Running the test